Blogging is a fun, and rewarding job that just about anyone with a computer and good control of language can do.

 Maybe don’t try to build a whole website from the ground up.

-Your best culinary experiments utilize ramen packs?
+Do your best culinary experiments utilize ramen packs?
 You might not be the most qualified to write about cooking the perfect filet mignon.

 In our blog posts, we use our Etsy shop a lot in examples because its one of our strengths, we’re good at making money on Etsy.